Justin Savin & CJ Patel

 Email about: big-picture NUDM questions

-Alumni and University Relations (AUR) focuses on engaging alumni around the country (as well as university officials, staff and faculty) to spread NUDM beyond the Northwestern University campus.
-AUR expands the opportunities for alumni to remain connected with NUDM and grows alumni initiatives and events, such as the annual Alumni Gala.
-And their work doesn’t stop weekend-of: AUR runs security for all 30 hours of NUDM!
+Development and Alumni Relations (DAR) focuses on engaging alumni and donors around the country to spread NUDM beyond the Northwestern University campus.
+DAR expands the opportunities for alumni and donors to remain connected with NUDM and grows initiatives and events, such as the annual Gala.
+And their work doesn’t stop weekend-of: DAR runs security for all 30 hours of NUDM!

 Community Engagement (CommE) works to think critically and expand upon NUDM’s inclusion and accessibility efforts.
 CommE spends a significant amount of time reaching out to other student groups, facilitating community discussions and working to implement these new perspectives.
 Beyond developing more accessible fundraising opportunities for dancers, CommE aims to recruit new teams, create new opportunities for non-dancer involvement and broaden NUDM’s reach by tapping into other NU communities.
 CommE also connects the Evanston Community Foundation to Northwestern’s campus through education and local service opportunities.